What is Ultrasonic Sensor: Working Principle & Applications

 1. What is an ultrasonic sensor used for?

 An ultrasonic sensor is a device that uses sound waves to detect the presence and proximity of objects.
-It sends out high-frequency sound waves that bounce off objects and then measures the time it takes for the sound waves to return.
+It sends out high-frequency sound waves that bounce off objects and then measure the time it takes for the sound waves to return.
 Ultrasonic sensors are commonly used in applications such as parking assist systems, robotics, and distance-measuring devices.

 The ultrasonic sensors are just absolutely amazing!
 They have so many advantages, it's almost hard to keep track of them all!
 For one thing, they can detect the distance and position of objects with incredible accuracy, even in really tough environments like low-light or dusty ones.
 And get this, they don't even need to touch the object they're sensing, making them super easy to use in all kinds of different applications, from industrial automation to car safety systems.